Aortic stenosis: Echocardiogram

-Echocardiogram may also show left ventricular hypertrophy, thickened and immobile aortic valve, and dilated aortic root.
+Echocardiogram may also show left ventricular hypertrophy, a thickened and immobile aortic valve, and dilated aortic root.
 However, it may appear deceptively normal in acute cases.

 Chest X-ray

 A chest X-ray can also assist in the diagnosis and provide clues as to the severity of the disease, showing the degree of calcification of the valve, and in a chronic condition, an enlarged left ventricle and atrium.

 Computer tomography

-The use of CT calcium scoring is gaining spread as a diagnostic tool to complement echo in the assessment of patients with aortic stenosis.
+The use of CT calcium scoring is gaining popularity as a diagnostic tool to complement echo in the assessment of patients with aortic stenosis.
 Aortic valve calcium scoring by multidetector computed tomography (CT-AVC) is used to quantify the degree of calcification of the aortic valve.
 According to the 2021 ESC/EACTS Guidelines for the management of valvular heart disease the recommended thresholds indicating severe aortic stenosis are > 1200 AU in women and > 2000 AU in men.

 Management

 Treatment is generally not necessary in people without symptoms.
 In moderate cases echocardiography is performed every 1–2 years to monitor the progression, possibly complemented with a cardiac stress test.
 In severe cases, echocardiography is performed every 3–6 months.
 In both moderate and mild cases, the person should immediately make a revisit or be admitted for inpatient care if any new related symptoms appear.
 There are no therapeutic options currently available to treat people with aortic valve stenosis; however, studies in 2014 indicated that the disease occurs as a result of active cellular processes, suggesting that targeting these processes may lead to viable therapeutic approaches.